Madhurigpatil849/Hospital-Management-System-DBMS/README.md

-# Hospital-Management-System-DBMS
 # 🏥 Hospital Management System (DBMS Project)

 ## 📖 Overview
 The **Hospital Management System (HMS)** is a **database-driven project** designed to streamline the **administrative, medical, legal, and financial** aspects of a healthcare institution.
 It facilitates **efficient handling of patient records, OPD, birth records, billing, staff management, and inventory**, ensuring faster workflows, accurate data, and better healthcare delivery.

 ---